meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 ### Sticky Session Enabled Load Balancing

-Any Load Balancer put in front of Meteor instances, needs to take care of issues raised from SockJS and Hot Code Reload.
-Actually these are not so hard to solve.
-All we need to configure the Load Balancer for Sticky Sessions.
-Also, we need to make sure Sticky Session applies for static content as well (at least for the first HTML page).
+When serving requests to Meteor instances, a load balancer needs to be able to handle the issues presented by SockJS and _hot code reload_.
+These issues are not hard to solve so long as the load balancer can be configured to use sticky sessions--and the sticky sessions need to apply to static content, at least for the first HTML page.

 ### Meteor with MongoDB Oplog